Home

 Elizabeth’s theory was simple, traditional blood drawing procedures are uncomfortable and frightening to some.
 Taking large amounts of blood is the only way to accurately test for all sorts of things, but what if there was another way?
 Elizabeth claimed she could figure out a way to do all those tests without intrusive needles or large amounts of blood.
 Instead, she devised the nanotainer, a small vial that would extract a single drop of blood.

 This small drop would be used in all tests previously done by large-scale machines.
-The only problem she encountered was that the technology didn’t just only not exist, it was impossible.
+The only problem she encountered was that the technology didn’t just not exist, it was impossible.
 Like her professor Phyllis Gardner had said, it just doesn’t work like that.

 Still, Theranos raised nearly $1.3 billion over its lifetime and remained a private company, likely due to the “fake it or make it” nature of their work.
 So, how did this happen?
-How did Stanford drop out with an impossible idea, dupe everybody she spoke to and endanger the lives of hundreds if not thousands of people?
+How did Stanford drop out with an impossible idea, dupe everybody she spoke to, and endanger the lives of hundreds if not thousands of people?

 The Myth of Elizabeth Holmes